alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 that ruled the air using hydrogen for 30+ years, with no accidents except for a couple of war casualties.
-Their semi-rigid structure allowed for handling bumps gracefully, unlike the German, British and Italian competition which all ended in disaster.
+Their semi-rigid structure allowed for handling bumps gracefully, unlike the German, British and Italian competition which all ended in multiple disasters.

 Also, as seen on [Mythbusters](https://www.youtube.com/watch?v=vSDmlj-u6QM): don't paint the envelope in thermite if at all possible.